ibm-cloud-docs/containers/cs_edge.md

 Before you begin:
 - Ensure you have the [**Manager** {{site.data.keyword.Bluemix_notm}} IAM service role for all namespaces](/docs/containers/cs_users.html#platform).
 - [Log in to your account.
 Target the appropriate region and, if applicable, resource group.
 Set the context for your cluster](cs_cli_install.html#cs_cli_configure).

+To prevent other workloads from running on edge worker nodes:

 1. List all of the worker nodes with the `dedicated=edge` label.